Testing for the Network Small-World Property: Results on real networks

 \section{Results on real networks}

-We apply the bootstrap detection method for small world property to several real-world networks using the above-mentioned four null models, namely ER, SBM, DCSBM and CL.
+We apply the \textit{bootstrap detection method} for small world property to several real-world networks using the above-mentioned four null models, namely ER, SBM, DCSBM, and CL.
 For each null model, we generate 500 networks to derive empirical distributions of $C$ and $L$ using parameters learned from a given real-world network.
 We present these empirical distributions for 10 real network datasets in the right columns of Figures ~\ref{fig:realworld1} and ~\ref{fig:realworld2}.
 The observed values of $C$ and $L$ are indicated in the Figures with a red colored vertical line.
-In Table ~\ref{table:realworld} we further present p-values associated with the two components of our intersection test statistic in Equation \ref{test_statistic}, as well as the overall decision from out test.
-In the table ~\ref{table:realworld}, the column for $C$ depicts $\mathbf{p_{C}}$, which is the proportion of simulated networks which have a \textit{higher} clustering coefficient, and the column for $L$ depicts $\mathbf{p_{L}}$ , which is the proportion of simulated networks which have a \textit{lower} average path length.
-The Decision column present the verdict from the the intersection test which rejects the null hypothesis to conclude that a given network is small-world, \emph{if the null hypothesis for both $C$ and $L$ are rejected}.
+In Table ~\ref{table:realworld}, we further present p-values associated with the two components of our intersection test statistic in Equation \ref{test_statistic}, as well as the overall decision from our test.
+In the table ~\ref{table:realworld}, the column for $C$ depicts $\mathbf{p_{C}}$, which is the proportion of simulated networks which have a \textit{higher} clustering coefficient, and the column for $L$ depicts $\mathbf{p_{L}}$, which is the proportion of simulated networks which have a \textit{lower} average path length.
+The Decision column presents the verdict from the intersection test, which rejects the null hypothesis to conclude that a given network is small-world, \emph{if the null hypothesis for both $C$ and $L$ are rejected}.
 The test for $C$ rejects the null if $\mathbf{p_{C}} < 0.05$, indicating that the given network has a significantly higher clustering coefficient compared to the null model.
 The test for $L$ rejects the null if $\mathbf{p_{L}} < 0.99$, indicating the given network has a comparable path length to the null model.
+Therefore the test for $L$ fails to reject if almost all the simulated networks have lower $L$ compared to the one observed.
 Finally, the left columns of Figure \ref{fig:realworld1} and \ref{fig:realworld2} further depicts the empirical distribution of the test statistic $\mathbf{C/L}$ along with its observed value.